 Alas, again, the nunnery just isn't a good fit for me and my body-conscious Italian-girl wardrobe, salty humor, or my beloved children.
 These things are mostly frowned upon in convents.
 And of course, there's also my currently-quiet longing to be unified with Mister Right, whoever that turns out to be.

 I'm still in the...um...honeymoon period of singledom.
-Sharing custody 50-50, I'm enjoying the abundance of solitude and freedom I haven't had in 20 years as a stay-or-work-at-home mom (though I fetch both my kids from school each day).
+Sharing custody 50-50, I'm enjoying the abundance of solitude and freedom I haven't had in 20 years as a stay-or-work-at-home mom.
 I'm also intentionally allowing myself ample time to grieve and heal the shoulda-coulda-woulda's, honoring the memory of the 17-year marriage that produced two wonderful children, among other things.
 Moreover, in this moment, I'm not entirely fit for human consumption as I revisit all manner of other heartbreaks.
 At some point, though, I expect that will shift, and the desire for company will well up.

 But is this my inevitable fate as a 21st century divorcee?
 Meeting macho men on Match and a lame litany thereafter?
 Posting airbrushed pictures of myself looking fetching with a well-written blurb that omits my untidy underbelly?
 (I actually really don't airbrush since my schtick is authenticity but I really want to, crows feet be damned!)
 Or where the predatory troll picks his favorite picture from 1991, with the light just so and a full head of hair, only to proudly present himself with his badly-balding-beer-belly, sloppy shorts,and trunk load of unresolved baggage?
 Do I sound cynical?
 Sorry.

 Uh, gee, as tempting as you are, Adonis, I think I'll pass.
 (Read: I'd rather have my kneecaps shattered with a mallet.)